afwbkbc/glsmac/README.md

 ### Build instructions

+Target platform is GNU/Linux with GCC compiler, it's also possible to build it with Visual Studio + Clang or MinGW on Windows.
+Other compilers/platforms weren't tested but you can try and please report results if you do (or pull request if you manage to get it running on some other OS).

 ### Linux

-Target platform is GNU/Linux with GCC compiler, it's also possible to build it with Visual Studio + Clang or MinGW on Windows.
-Other compilers/platforms weren't tested but you can try.

 You will need following libraries (-dev versions): FreeType2, SDL2, SDL_image, GL, GLU, GLEW